Slipstream (character): Fictional character biography

-Davis Cameron and his sister Heather lived normal lives at Surfers Paradise in Australia, respectively being a surfer and lifeguard.
-They did not know that their actual father was the underworld crime lord Viceroy.
-Upon his death, they were attacked.
-When Heather's life was endangered, Davis was informed by Sage that although he was never meant to be a mutant (his latent mutant gene was supposed to be passed down to his children), his mutant power might be helpful to her.
-He agreed to let her activate it, gaining a teleportational ability in the form of the "warp wave".
-Together with Storm and Thunderbird, he and his sister defeated their attackers.
+Davis Cameron and his sister Heather are from Surfers Paradise in Australia, where they respectively work as a surfer and lifeguard.
+They do not know that their father is the underworld crime lord Viceroy.
+Upon their father's death, the two are attacked.
+Davis is informed by Sage that although he was never meant to be a mutant and that his latent mutant gene was supposed to be passed down to his children, his mutant power may be helpful to her.
+He agrees to let Sage activate his powers, gaining a teleportational ability in the form of the "warp wave".
+Together with Storm and Thunderbird, Davis and Heather fend off their attackers.
 Following these events, both siblings join Storm's team of X-Men.
-Davis had a brief romance with Storm.
+Davis has a brief romance with Storm.

-Later, when infiltrating the ship of the intergalactic warlord Khan, Heather develops a more avian look, leading to speculation that the two have Shi'ar heritage.
-Ultimately, Davis is unable to see past his sister's alien appearance and leaves the X-Men.
+While infiltrating the ship of the intergalactic warlord Khan, Heather develops a more avian look, leading to speculation that the two are related to the Shi'ar (an alien species with avian traits).
+Davis is unable to see past his sister's new appearance and leaves the X-Men.

-Slipstream is confirmed to be among the mutants who lost their powers as a result of M-Day.
+Slipstream is among the mutants who lost their powers as a result of M-Day.
 He later regains his powers under unspecified circumstances and becomes a citizen of Krakoa.

 Powers and abilities

-Slipstream can teleport using trans-spatial energy funnels also referred to as "warp waves".
-He can take other people through the warp wave, but requires increased concentration to maintain the wave when traveling with others.
+Slipstream can teleport via a funnel of trans-spatial energy also called a "warp wave".
+He can take other people through the warp wave, but requires increased concentration to maintain the wave when doing so.
+Slipstream is sensitive to the energy generated by other sources of teleportation, allowing him to track their source.
 Additionally, Slipstream uses his surfboard to traverse his portals and increase the accuracy of his teleportation.